zkan/hello-haskell/mathematics-for-programmers.md

 ```

-Write a function that generates sequence with three parameters, start, end, and step
-mkSequence :: Int -> Int -> Int -> [Int]
+Write a function that generates sequence with three parameters, start, end, and step `mkSequence :: Int -> Int -> Int -> [Int]`

-Write a function that generates a palindrome from a list, mkPalindrom :: [a] -> [a] and check with is Palindrome
+Write a function that generates a palindrome from a list, `mkPalindrome :: [a] -> [a]` and check with is Palindrome